BJP Crisis in Delhi NCR - Homebound to Bengal

 West Bengal votes, Delhi NCR gloats

-Those "a few" people are the normal public of Delhi NCR who are crying for -Maid In India.
+Those "a few" people are the normal public of Delhi-NCR who are crying for -Maid In India.

 The Key result area, best translated as Kyu Rakhe Aapko, takes a backseat in the household.
-You may be Miranda Priestly in your office, but you cannot make your maid move a needle, let alone at a glacial speed, if she doesn't intend to.
+Even the makers of "The Devil Wears Prada" couldn't hire a housekeeper at Miranda Priestly's house to take the book at the door.
+You cannot make a Delhi-NCR maid househelp move a needle, let alone at a glacial speed, if she doesn't intend to.
 She is not your resource, cost centre, but your HR, who is sure to fire you at the drop of a hat.
 And you think Gen-Z is a difficult nut to crack.
 Huh! try the Gen-z Maids.

 Gen-Zee Maids

-Gone are the days of JI Madam; today, you need to show utmost. respect the maid, ensuring she eats on time, has sufficient rest, desired screen timing, amongst other things, to retain her till a week's end at least.
-Because you think stickiness comes with time, if a month has passed, the maid is sure to stay.
-We may not wait for our spouse to come back from work as fervently as we wait for the maid to come to work.
+Anjali, 35, doesn't wait for her spouse to return from work as fervently as she waits for the maid to come to work.
 "Didi main kaam pe nahi aayegi" is the biggest heartbreak line ever.
 You keep wondering, what did I do that made her say so?
-Pointless, the neighbouring aunty has offered her 500 bucks extra to usurp your timings.
+Pointless, the neighbouring aunty has offered her 500 bucks extra to usurp your timings, or the agent has rotated her to bid for a new client.

 Election woes

-They have been summoned to vote, saying- No vote, no subsidy.
+"They have been summoned to vote, saying- No vote, no subsidy."

-They cannot provide employment, but are summoned to vote.
+"They cannot provide employment, but are summoned to vote."

-High salaries, limited work, zero accountability, moods wired with integrated circuits, yet the household economies are at the losing end as a majority of maids have flown away to West Bengal for the elections and have not returned yet.
-"No tickets didi", unless you sponsor one.
-Sure, as long as she returns home, we are all eager to be Jaya Bachchan from K3G to welcome her aboard, but like Shahrukh from the same film, they would betroth another job and go missing from the station.
-Calls unanswered, sims thrown, you wonder is this the same person who you bought a new dress on Diwali when you couldn't buy for yourself.
+"No tickets, madam", unless you sponsor one.
+Sure, as long as she returns home, we are all the earnest Jaya Bachchan from K3G to welcome her aboard, but like Ranbir Kapoor from Bachna E Haseeno, they would betroth another job and go missing from the station.
+Calls unanswered, sims thrown, you wonder if this is the same person whom you bought a new dress on Diwali when you couldn't buy for yourself.
 We aren't that lazy, but the problem is another blog post or posts altogether.

 Comments